 “You just have to listen and join in.”

 Dorothy moved to the Westerleigh two years ago from Toronto, and admits it was a bit challenging at first to fit in as an East Coast transplant.
-But her teaching experience and years of working in the US taught her how to connect with new people.
+But her teaching experience taught her how to connect with new people.
 Dorothy’s advice?
 “Pick the people that you enjoy being with and share the same interests with.
 You just have to listen and join in.”

 The power of eight